rbretmounet/Autonomous_Drone/README.md

 4) Then navigate to Sketch > Include Library > Add .Zip Library and select the TinyGPS++ zip library download.
 #### MPU-6050
 This is how to install the MPU-6050 library for the project. <br />
-This is how to install the TinyGPS++ library for the project. <br />
 1) Go to: ```https://github.com/tockn/MPU6050_tockn```
 2) Click on the "Clone or Download" button and click the "Download Zip" button
 3) Once you have the MPU-6050 zip library open up Arduino.
 4) Then navigate to Sketch > Include Library > Add .Zip Library and select the MPU-6050 zip library download.

 #### Project
+This is how to install the github project.
 ##### Method 1:
 1) Click on the "Clone or Download" button and click the "Download Zip" button
 2) Extract the zip file